 If you thought Stihl only makes scary-looking chainsaws, you thought wrong.
-The company puts out plenty of other gardening equipment, and the Stihl BG55 is merely one example, although a poignant one.
+The company puts out plenty of other gardening equipment, and the Stihl BG55 is merely one example, although a poignant one, with the Stihl FS38 and Stihl FS45 joining the crew.

 Find yourself bashing leaf blowers for lacking personality pretty often?
 You might want to keep your words to yourself when faced with the BG55.
 Although our Stihl BG55 manual tells us the machine only blows leaves and nothing else, the menacing appearance begs to differ.